icon

 Understanding the full spectrum of sunlight: The three vital spectrums of light

-Of these three light spectrums, only the small sliver of visible light oscillates in a frequency range that is observable by the human eye.
+Of these three light spectrums, only a small sliver of visible light oscillates in a frequency range that is observable by the human eye.
 While the other two spectrums of light are either too high a frequency (ultraviolet (UV) light) or too low a frequency (infrared (IR) light) to be detectable by the human eye, they are equally as important.
-The non-visible waves of infrared light comprise the majority of sunlight itself!
+In fact, the non-visible waves of infrared light comprise approximately 40% of natural sunlight itself!

-While we won’t get too deep into the details of each spectrum, you can read our complete guide to the spectrums of light here.
+We won’t get too deep into the details of each spectrum here, but you can read our complete guide to the spectrums of light.

 Ultraviolet (UV) light

 Starting with the ultraviolet (UV) wavelengths, UVA, UVB, and UVC light are the invisible light wavelengths that comprise only about 3-5% of the total radiation from the sun.
-UVB is the light spectrum primarily responsible for the production of Vitamin D, and causes suntanning (and possible sunburn and damage from overexposure)!
+UVB is the light spectrum primarily responsible for the production of Vitamin D, while UVA allows the skin to tan.
+Of course, these spectrums are key, but like with anything, overexposure can be harmful.

 Visible light